Security Center

 AI and customer data use

-Aduvera uses Google Vertex AI to transcribe visits, generate draft documentation, and retrieve transcript-backed note citations.
+Aduvera uses Google Vertex AI to transcribe visits, generate draft documentation, plan literature searches, generate evidence answers, and retrieve transcript-backed note citations.
 Aduvera does not sell customer data, does not use customer data for advertising, and does not use customer data to train a proprietary Aduvera model.

 Aduvera's legal documents are written for customers inside and outside the United States.
-For EEA, UK, and Swiss customers, Aduvera's DPA is drafted to address processor terms and cross-border transfer language, including SCC-based transfer terms and UK addendum support where applicable.
+For EEA customers, including Germany, France, Italy, Spain, and the Netherlands, as well as UK and Swiss customers, Aduvera's DPA is drafted to address processor terms and cross-border transfer language, including SCC-based transfer terms and UK addendum support where applicable.

 Subprocessors